Colorado Court Records

 Colorado divorce records are primarily managed by the office of the clerk of courts of the District Court where the divorce was issued.
 As such, persons seeking a divorce record in Colorado may do so by locating the judicial district in which the decree was issued.
 This can be done using the Colorado Judicial Branch Find Your District & County tool.

-Upon confirming the courthouse's location, interested persons may query the clerk of courts in person or via mail.
+Upon confirming where the courthouse is located, interested persons may query the clerk of courts in person or via mail.
 Generally, the requesting party will be required to provide the information necessary for facilitating record searches, including the names of the parties involved, the place and date of the decree, and the case file or docket number of the record of interest.
+A judge of the District Court issues the divorce decree.
 In addition to the aforementioned requirements, requestors may be charged a standard search/copy fee to retrieve the record.